-How do we know we know who the users are when we set up hyperlocal location targeting and audience based targeting?
+How do we know who the users are when we set up hyperlocal location targeting and audience based targeting?

 The Short Answer

 Location targeting data is tracked by your mobile device by latitude and longitude and sold to ad tech and data companies.
 Web behavior, purchase data and financial information that can be tracked digitally is tracked, anonymized, aggregated and passed around by an ecosystem of data providers and ad tech companies.
 Data is matched to publically available information like census data and other proprietarily created data sets using key identifiers like email address, cookie and device ID, which makes that data actionable to be matched with the an ad call.

 This data is acquired by using latitude and longitude data from mobile devices.
 Each device has a unique ID, and the lat / long is being tracked.
 You can see some of this data on an iPhone by following the steps on this Business Insider article on the topic.

 Apps are recording where we go, and that data is shared with a number of data companies including Factual, Verve and Ninth Decimal.
 So, then, we get to serve ads to people who are in the geo-radius we designate.
 For this campaign, we’ll look at 200-400 feet around an address depending on its size.